-Friedrich Groebe: In the eighth generation, we bring professional competence, experience, passion and love of viticulture to our WEINGUT K. F. GROEBE.
-These strengths characterise family life in a unique way and distinguish our wines.
+Friedrich Groebe: In what is already the eighth generation, we bring expertise, experience, passion and love of viticulture to our WEINGUT K. F. GROEBE.
+These strengths characterize the family life in their special way and distinguish our wines.

-We give our customers the freedom to get to know the wines in their own personal way and abstain from flowery wine descriptions as far as possible, because everyone experiences taste, harmony and quality in a very individual way.
-This experience is unique and we do not want to withhold this from our guests.
+We give our customers the freedom to get to know the wines in their own personal way and therefore refrain as far as possible from flowery wine descriptions, because everyone experiences taste, harmony and quality in a very individual way.
+This experience is unique and we do not want to deprive our guests of this.

 VDP: Which of your wines would you recommend to someone who doesn't yet know your winery - as an introduction, so to speak?

-Friedrich Groebe: Riesling 1763, a dry Kabinett from its origin, which is named after the year the winery was founded.
-It is simply a wonderfully refreshing wine.
+Friedrich Groebe: The Riesling 1763, VDP.GUTSWEIN, by origin a Kabinett dry and named after the founding year of the winery.
+Simply a wonderfully refreshing wine.

-VDP: Of which wine are you particularly proud?
+VDP: Which wine are you particularly proud of?

-Friedrich Groebe: Of course, all of them, but the small and large wine bottles in our treasure trove make me particularly proud.
-We look back on wines from our family until 1911.
-Such values form the backbone of every renowned winery and are proof of competence and winery history.
+Friedrich Groebe: Of course, of all of them, but I am particularly proud of the small and large wine bottles in our treasury.
+We look back on wines from our family as far back as 1911.
+Such values form the backbone of any renowned winery and are proof of competence and winery history.

-Basically, every new vintage makes me proud, because every year it is exciting to accompany our grapes into becoming unique wines, to guide them and finally, to present them.
+Basically, every new vintage makes me proud, because it is exciting every year anew to accompany the grapes towards individual wines, to guide them and finally to present them.